8 Ways the Science of Schema in Reading Unlocks Your Child’s Brain

 How WebGrade Tutors masters the Science of Schema in reading

 At WebGrade Tutors, we don’t just “do” homework.
-We are “Context Architects.”
-We identify the holes in a student’s Science of Schema in reading and help them fill those gaps.
+We are “Context Architects.
+We identify the holes in a student’s schema and help them fill those gaps, often by showing them that a child’s home language is a reading superpower that already contains the ‘files’ they need to understand complex English concepts.

 1-on-1 context building for struggling readers

-“My daughter finally stopped saying ‘I don’t get it’ after just two weeks with WebGrade,” says one parent, Sarah M. Our tutors use contextual reading comprehension strategies that are tailored to your child’s specific interests, ensuring that new learning “sticks” like it’s supposed to.
+“My daughter finally stopped saying ‘I don’t get it’ after just two weeks with WebGrade,” says one parent, Sarah M. Our experts provide personalized 1-on-1 curriculum support using contextual reading strategies tailored to your child’s interests, ensuring that new learning ‘sticks’ exactly like it’s supposed to ensuring that new learning “sticks” like it’s supposed to.

 Being a “Context Detective” for your child